znsio/specmatic-documentation/documentation/contract_tests.md

 Needless to say, the application must be setup before the contract tests run to return the required response.

-Next, when the application sends back a responds, Specmatic must validate it against the specification.
+Next, when the application sends back a response, Specmatic must validate it against the specification.
 But `/znsio/specmatic/employees/{id}` has a `200` and a `404` response in the spec.
 How does Specmatic know which of the two to expect?
 Specmatic just looks for a response example named `FETCH_EMPLOYEE_SUCCESS`, and finds it under the `200`.
 Hence, the response code is expected to be `200`, and the payload must match that defined under the 200 response.
 Any response from the application with a `200` status code matching the `200` response specification will be accepted by Specmatic.

-The request and response examples named `FETCH_EMPLOYEE_SUCCESS` taken together comprise a contract test named `FETCH_EMPLOYEE_SUCCESS`.
+Thus, The request and response examples named `FETCH_EMPLOYEE_SUCCESS` taken together comprise a contract test named `FETCH_EMPLOYEE_SUCCESS`.

+Note that the response example named `FETCH_EMPLOYEE_SUCCESS` is not compared with values returned by the application.
+This is what sets a Contract Test apart from an API Test.
+A Contract Test is concerned with checking the APIs signature, while API tests are concerned wtih checking the APIs logic.

-Note that the actual response example named `FETCH_EMPLOYEE_SUCCESS` is not leveraged in the contract test.
-But the response example does come in handy for [service virtualisation](/documentation/service_virtualisation.html#examples-as-expectations).
+However the response example named `FETCH_EMPLOYEE_SUCCESS` is verified and used in [service virtualisation](/documentation/service_virtualisation.html#examples-as-expectations).

 ### Externalising examples / test cases